geosolutions-it/geoserver/geoserver/doc/en/user/source/services/wms/webadmin.rst

 Raster Rendering Options
 ------------------------

 The Web Map Service Interface Standard (WMS) provides a simple way to request and serve geo-registered map images.
 During pan and zoom operations, WMS requests generate map images through a variety of raster rendering processes.
 Such image manipulation is generally called resampling, interpolation, or down-sampling.
 GeoServer supports three resampling methods that determine how cell values of a raster are outputted.
-These sampling methods—Nearest Neighbor, Bilinear Interpolation and Bicubic—are available on the Default Interpolation menu.
+These sampling methods-Nearest Neighbor, Bilinear Interpolation and Bicubic-are available on the Default Interpolation menu.

-**Nearest Neighbor**—Uses the center of nearest input cell to determine the value of the output cell.
+**Nearest Neighbor** -Uses the center of nearest input cell to determine the value of the output cell.
 Original values are retained and no new averages are created.
 Because image values stay exactly the same, rendering is fast but possibly pixelated from sharp edge detail.
 Nearest neighbor interpolation is recommended for categorical data such as land use classification.

-**Bilinear**—Determines the value of the output cell based by sampling the value of the four nearest cells by linear weighting.
+**Bilinear** -Determines the value of the output cell based by sampling the value of the four nearest cells by linear weighting.
 The closer an input cell, the higher its influence of on the output cell value.
 Since output values may differ from nearest input, bilinear interpolation is recommended for continuous data like elevation and raw slope values.
 Bilinear interpolation takes about five times as long as nearest neighbor interpolation.

-**Bicubic**—Looks at the sixteen nearest cells and fits a smooth curve through the points to find the output value.
+**Bicubic** -Looks at the sixteen nearest cells and fits a smooth curve through the points to find the output value.
 Bicubic interpolation may both change the input value as well as place the output value outside of the range of input values.
 Bicubic interpolation is recommended for smoothing continuous data, but this incurs a processing performance overhead.

 Watermark Settings
 ------------------

 Watermarking is the process of embedding an image into a map.
 Watermarks are usually used for branding, copyright, and security measures.
 Watermarks are configured in the WMS watermarks setting section.

-**Enable Watermark**—Turns on watermarking.
+**Enable Watermark** -Turns on watermarking.
 When selected, all maps will render with the same watermark.
 It is not currently possible to specify watermarking on a per-layer or per-feature basis.

-**Watermark URL**—Location of the graphic for the watermark.
+**Watermark URL** -Location of the graphic for the watermark.
 The graphic can be referenced as an absolute path (e.g., :file:`C:\\GeoServer\\watermark.png`), a relative one inside GeoServer's data directory (e.g., :file:`watermark.png`), or a URL (e.g., ``http://www.example.com/images/watermark.png``).

 Each of these methods have their own advantages and disadvantages.
 When using an absolute or relative link, GeoServer keeps a cached copy of the graphic in memory, and won't continually link to the original file.
 This means that if the original file is subsequently deleted, GeoServer won't register it missing until the watermark settings are edited.
 Using a URL might seem more convenient, but it is more I/O intensive.
 GeoServer will load the watermark image for every WMS request.
 Also, should the URL cease to be valid, the layer will not properly display.

 **Watermark Transparency**–Determines the opacity level of the watermark.
 Numbers range between 0 (opaque) and 100 (fully invisible).

-**Watermark Position**—Specifies the position of the watermark relative to the WMS request.
+**Watermark Position** -Specifies the position of the watermark relative to the WMS request.
 The nine options indicate which side and corner to place the graphic (top-left, top-center, top-right, etc).
 The default watermark position is bottom-right.
 Note that the watermark will always be displayed flush with the boundary.
 If extra space is required, the graphic itself needs to change.

 Because each WMS request renders the watermark, a single tiled map positions *one* watermark relative to the view window while a tiled map positions the watermark for each tile.
 The only layer specific aspect of watermarking occurs because a single tile map is one WMS request, whereas a tiled map contains many WMS requests.
 (The latter watermark display resembles Google Maps faint copyright notice in their Satellite imagery.)
 The following three examples demonstrate watermark position, transparency and tiling display, respectively.